pts/pts-clang-xstatic/README.pts-clang.txt

 Now you can already run pts-clang/bin/clang and pts-clang/bin/clang++ .
-If you don't like typing that much, you can either create symlinks to pts-clang/bin/clang and pts-clang/bin/clang++ in a directory in your $PATH, or add pts-clang/pathbin to your $PATH.
+If you don't like typing that much, you can either create symlinks to pts-clang/bin/clang and pts-clang/bin/clang++ in a directory in your $PATH, or add the matching pts-clang/clangpathbin-* to your $PATH (add it to the beginnning to make it override other clang and clang++ commands).
 An example temporary solution (which affects the current terminal window only):

   $ export PATH="$PWD/pts-clang/pathbin:$PATH"